 - Limited customization tools for drawing.

 Procreate was created in 2011, specifically created for the iPad and Apple Pencil.
 The app is used by professionals and hobbyists worldwide.

 Winner: Tie.
 Adobe Fresco and Procreate are great programs with a myriad of different tools.
-Each has its own unique set of features that are powerful, customizable, and intuitive.
+Each has its own unique set of powerful, customizable, and intuitive features.

 Winner: Procreate.
 Procreate is the winner for the price.
 The software is only $9.99 as a one-time purchase.
 In comparison, the full version of Adobe Fresco is only available via a subscription with Adobe.
 You can get a free version, but it’s limited and not nearly as powerful.

 Winner: Procreate.
 Procreate was created specifically for digital illustration.
 The app provides many natural brushes that artists would use traditionally.
 Procreate also has more customizations to help you adjust your tools with precision.

 Winner: Adobe Fresco.
 Overall, Adobe Fresco wins for compatibility.
 The app can be used on more devices and works seamlessly with the Creative Cloud family.

 Winner: Adobe Fresco.
 Adobe Fresco and Procreate have very similar interfaces.
 Fresco edges out because it is more customizable and intuitive.

 Winner: Adobe Fresco.
 Adobe Fresco wins over Procreate for longevity because of Adobe’s program powerhouse.
 The full Creative Suite offers over twenty other applications.